sl-design-system/components/website/src/categories/components/textarea/usage.md

 ## When to use

-The following guidance describes when to use the text area component.
+The following guidance describes when to use the Text Area component.

+### Unconstrained input
+When you need to collect input that can be of variable length, such as comments, descriptions, or notes.
+Use a text area when the newline character (line break) is a valid part of the content.

 </section>